February 26, 2013

 There is a restaurant close to us that serves the best catfish, but what they serve before you ever get the catfish is a favorite.
 They bring out these little bowls of sliced onions, green tomato relish, and coleslaw with baskets of hush puppies.
 We sit there and eat until they bring the fish out.
 By then I am stuffed.

-This recipe comes from my Mother.
-She made Homemade Tartar Sauce not just for when we were eating catfish, but also for the times she made her Salmon Crochets.
-The recipe is easy with few ingredients, and one that you cannot go wrong with.
+The recipe is easy with few ingredient and one that you cannot go wrong with.
 It is more about the ratio of the onions and pickle relish.
 We like ours on the oniony side rather than on the pickley side.
 Mixing it up is the same.
-One thing I do today that my Mother didn't do is to pat dry the onions after they have been chopped.
-This helps the tartar sauce from being too soupy.
-I also drain the pickle relish for the same reason.

-Again Mother used Miracle Whip, and we use Mayonnaise now, but you can use what you prefer and it will be great.
+Again Mother used Miracle Whip, and we use Mayonnaise now, but you can use what you prefer, and it will be great.
 I have had it both ways, and I like both of them.
 Just remember the ratio of the onions to the pickle relish is up to you.

 Homemade Tartar Sauce